Greenwich: Rowing

 Greenwich is home to a variety of amateur sports clubs.
 Its location on the tidal Thames makes it a good location for rowing; the Trafalgar Rowing Centre in Crane Street is the clubhouse of the Curlew and Globe rowing clubs.
 The Globe has senior and junior squads, the latter renowned for its achievements at national and international level.

 Running

 The Thames Path and Greenwich Park are popular with runners.
 The 'red start' for the London Marathon is situated south of the park on Charlton Way (other starts are nearby in St John's Park, and on Shooter's Hill Road).
 After heading east through Charlton and Woolwich, the marathon route then turns west towards Greenwich; as runners reach the 10 km, they pass the Old Royal Naval College and then loop around the prow of the Cutty Sark before continuing west towards Deptford.

 Golf

 The Greenwich Peninsula Golf Range at North Greenwich is a riverside golf driving range with 60 bays, a mini 18-hole adventure course, golf academy, golf shop and restaurant.

-Twin towns

-The twin towns of Greenwich are:
+Cultural references